SYNAPSE TEAM 2025 - 2026

 Editor-in-Chief

-Vy is a third-year medical student at the Houston campus.
+Vy is a fourth-year medical student at the Houston campus.
 She was initially involved with The Synapse as a writer and loved to read the submissions of her peers with the release of each issue.
 She decided to join the team to be a part of the publication process—acquiring submissions, working directly with other authors, and helping them publish final pieces that they can proudly share.
 Outside of school, Vy enjoys running, climbing, reading and writing medical non-fiction, and shooting street photography.

-Rishi is a second-year EnMed student, though he wonders if writing and reading about people makes treating them easier.
+Rishi is a third-year EnMed student, though he wonders if writing and reading about people makes treating them easier.
 He loves to write more than other people enjoy his writing, so he elevates better authors and thinkers at the Synapse.
 Additional hobbies include being PNW granola (hiking and cooking seafood).
 Zach Mendoza’s best friend.

 Rishi Ramesh